FUNCTIONAL FACE

 Have you or someone you know, had braces before, only to have all that work come undone with a relapse in your bite some time later?
 Orofacial Myofunctional Disorders are one of the most common causes of malocclusion (crooked teeth) and of orthodontic relapse.
 They can even be responsible for relapse after orthognathic surgery.
 Myofunctional therapy helps restore proper orofacial function.
 This promotes a stable occlusion, so you can have an orthodontic outcome that lasts.

-OSA Treatment
+Support Disordered Sleep / OSA Treatment

 Tongue Thrust

 Tethered oral tissues (ie: tongue and lip ties) can impede orofacial growth and restrict or prevent normal oral functions such as nursing, speech, feeding, and much more.
-I work with highly skilled release providers so that you can achieve long-lasting results to restore proper oral functions.
+We work with highly skilled release providers so that you can achieve long-lasting results to restore proper oral functions.